jimfangx/eecs151t-labs/lab5/151t_lab_5_rewrite.md

 ### 3. Read in LEF files
 LEF files includes rules and specifications about the standard cells and metal interconnects.
 Both Standard Cell LEFs and Technology LEFs are read in at this stage.

-If you are not sure what these terms mean, refer to the [Characterizing a Standard Cell: Describing it to the VLSI tools](#characterizing-a-standard-cell-describing-it-to-the-vlsi-tools) section.
+If you are not sure what these terms mean, refer to the [Characterizing a Standard Cell: Describing it to the VLSI tools](#characterizing-a-standard-cell-describing-it-to-the-vlsi-tools) and [Characterizing the entire Process/Technology: Technology LEFs](#characterizing-the-entire-processtechnology-technology-lefs) sections.

-**Technology LEFs -- "Tech LEFs" -- ".tlefs"**
-* These contain information regarding the process as a whole (information about the stackup) -- diffusion layer, poly-silicon layer, metal interconnect information, Via information, possible placement sites ("classes") and their dimensions.
-    * "information" = minimum spacing between metal lines, via width, spacing requirements, sheet resistance information for different metal layers and vias.

-The technology LEF for the SkyWater 130nm Process can be found at `/home/ff/ee198/ee198-20/sky130_col/sky130_scl_9T_0.1.2/sky130_scl_9T_tech/lef/sky130_scl_9T.tlef`.
-Take a look!

 ### 4. Read in RTL
 This step is pretty simple: the synthesis tool reads in all of the RTL that makes up your design!
 One of these files should be your top-level Verilog file.